khaors/geocompr/main.md

 ## Exercises

 1. Compute the terrain attributes slope, plan curvature, profile curvature and catchment area from `dem` (provided by `data("landslides", package = "RSAGA")`) with the help of R-GIS bridges (see Chapter \@ref(gis)), and extract the values from the corresponding output rasters to the `landslides` dataframe (`data(landslides, package = "RSAGA"`)).
-Keep all landslide initation points and 175 randomly selected non-landslide points (see section \@ref(case-landslide)).
+Keep all landslide initiation points and 175 randomly selected non-landslide points (see section \@ref(case-landslide)).
-1. Use the derived terrain attributs rasters in combination with a GLM to make a spatial prediction map similar to Figure \@ref(fig:lsl-susc).
+1. Use the derived terrain attribute rasters in combination with a GLM to make a spatial prediction map similar to Figure \@ref(fig:lsl-susc).
 1. Compute a 100-repeated 5-fold non-spatial cross-validation and spatial CV based on the GLM learner and compare the AUROC values from both resampling strategies with the help of boxplots (see Figure \@ref(fig:boxplot-cv)).
 Hint: You need to specify a non-spatial task and a non-spatial resampling strategy.
 Before running the spatial cross-validation for both tasks set a seed to make sure that both use the same partitions which in turn guarantees comparability.